History of the Hobart Town (1804) First Settlers Association

 Initially membership was open to those who sailed in a small fleet from Spithead on 24th April 1803, on board either HMS Calcutta [after being stranded on the shoals of Les Palles, 12 April 1809 when in French hands pictured on the right with Régulus in the foreground also aground] or the store ship HMS Ocean.
 Later the membership was extended to include all those who arrived prior to the colony's change of name from Van Diemens Land to Tasmania.
 In recent years, associate members and interested people have also been included in the membership.
 These latter memberships do not entitle the person to vote or to hold an official position within the organisation.

 Meetings were first held at private houses and then on Monday nights at St. David's parish rooms, 125 Macquarie Street, Hobart, formally the Old Canterbury tea rooms, on Monday nights, but because the cathedral bell ringers practiced on Monday nights, the meetings were moved to the Sunday School room of St. George's, Battery Point.
-As from the September 2017 meeting the venue was changed to the Moonah Community Centre, 7 Gormanston Road, Moonah, where they are still held at 10 am on the first Tuesday of every month.
+As from the September 2017 meeting the venue was changed to the Moonah Community Centre, 7 Gormanston Road, Moonah, where they are still held at 10 am on the first Tuesday of every month except for January when no meeting is scheduled.

 By the end of 1974 there were 166 members.
 The chairman's first annual report presented at the annual dinner, 15th February, 1975 at 'Bellevue' Function Centre, Bellerive, stated numbers were down at the dinner due to the unfortunate collapse of the Tasman Bridge therefore, several people cancelled their tickets.